 - Don’t just use water to prepare your oats.
 Always using water to prepare your oats is just plain boring.
 Use almond or coconut milk for a delicious twist in flavor, and only resort to boiled water when it is your only option.

-- Overnight oats are an easy way to keep your daily dose of oatmeal varied.
+- Overnight Protein Oats are an easy way to keep your daily dose of oatmeal varied.
 If you live in a not-so-cold area, or if you simply don’t mind the cold weather, overnight oats are a refreshing version of the traditional warm oatmeal.
 Plus, they get prepared while you sleep, and they are ready to go as soon as you are.
 Overnight oats are easy to make- just leave them soaking at night in your milk of preference and enjoy in the morning!